msantdev/rickandmorty/README.md

 ### Env Variables

-Create a .env file in "client_app" folder and add the following
+Create a .env file in "client-app" folder and add the following

 ```
 REACT_APP_API=http://localhost:5000